EasyVision-Ton/OFFNet/README.md

 # OFFNet
-A frequency-based SISR model will come soon！
+A novel frequency-based SISR model will come soon！